The landlord's essential guide to garden maintenance

 Get things right from the start

 For landlords, a garden can be a double-edged sword.
-Outdoor space can be a selling point and can attract families who tend to be longer-term tenants, but they can also need a high level of upkeep.
+Outdoor space can be a selling point and attract families who tend to be longer-term tenants, but they also need to be well looked after.
 This can be a contentious issue, sometimes resulting in a neglected garden that not only ruins a property’s ‘kerb appeal’ but can also be time-consuming and expensive to rectify.

-As a landlord if you do have a garden you might consider the following:
+As a landlord if you do have a garden, you might consider:

-Your choice of tenants: If your property has a garden you might be better off focusing on longer-term tenants who are more likely to take care of the garden.
+Your choice of tenants: If your property has a garden you may decide to focus on longer-term tenants who are more likely to take care of the garden.

 A low maintenance garden: Aim for a garden that will attract tenants without breaking the bank or needing too much effort to maintain.
 Slow growing, drought tolerant flowering shrubs and perennials combined with hard landscaping is as near to maintenance-free as you can get with a garden.
 You could even consider Astroturf instead of laying grass.

-Outsource the garden maintenance: If you have a number of properties with gardens, it may be cost-effective to take responsibility for the gardening yourself by employing a gardener to take care of the upkeep and by including a cost for gardening in the rent.
+Outsourcing the garden maintenance: If you have a few properties with gardens, it may be cost-effective to take responsibility for the gardening yourself by employing a gardener to take care of them and by including a reasonable cost for gardening in the rent.

 As a landlord, one of the most important things to do is get your paperwork in order.
-From the tenancy agreement to the inventory and check-in and check-out reports, these documents set out the contract of tenancy, list what is included in the property and let the tenant know what their expectations of the tenant are.
-The key documents are:
+From the starting tenancy agreement to the inventory and check-in reports and later on, the check-out reports, these documents set out the contractual responsibilities, confirmation of what’s included in the property and how the property has been left.

 1. Tenancy agreement garden maintenance clause

-Make sure that the tenancy agreement covers the garden and that it is clear whether the tenant is responsible for maintaining any of it.
-‘Private garden’ and ‘shared garden’ is mentioned in Section C: Tenant’s obligations of the Government’s model agreement for a shorthold tenancy but it is recommended that a specific clause is included.
+Make sure that the tenancy agreement includes the garden and that it is clear whether the tenant is responsible for maintaining any of it.
+‘Private garden’ and ‘shared garden’ is mentioned in Section C: Tenant’s responsibilities of the Government’s model agreement but it is recommended that a specific clause is included.

 The tenant: Unless otherwise stated, the tenant is usually responsible for the basic maintenance of the garden.
-This includes keeping on top of weeding, pruning shrubs in borders, mowing the lawn and watering plants (and the lawn during a dry spell).
+This includes keeping on top of weeding, pruning shrubs in borders, keeping patios and paths weed free, mowing the lawn and watering plants (and the lawn during a dry spell).

 The landlord: Landlords are usually responsible for the maintenance of trees and climbing plants, making sure they are safe.
-In most instances, they are also responsible for maintaining large shrubs and hedges and removing the cuttings, but this can be a very grey area.
-To avoid doubt, if a landlord needs the tenant to do any specific, basic garden maintenance tasks they should be listed in the tenancy agreement and discussed with the tenant.
-Landlord and tenant expectations can be very different so, as always, it’s best to communicate clearly with the tenant.
+Generally, they are also responsible for maintaining large shrubs and hedges and removing the cuttings, but this is sometimes a grey area.
+To avoid doubt, if a landlord needs the tenant to do any specific, basic garden maintenance tasks it is best practice to list these in the tenancy agreement and discuss them with the tenant.
+Landlord and tenant expectations can be very different so, as always, it’s best to communicate and make it clear to the tenant.

-Tenancy agreements are often unclear on what is expected when it comes to the finer details of garden maintenance and this can increase the likelihood of a dispute.
+Tenancy agreements are often unclear on what is expected when it comes to the finer details of garden maintenance, and this can increase the likelihood of a problem when the tenancy ends.

 A good tenancy agreement garden maintenance clause will:

-• make it clear that the tenant cannot make any alterations to the garden, or remove any plants without the landlord’s consent
+- make it clear that the tenant must make no alterations to the garden, or remove any plants without the landlord’s consent

-If you as a landlord have additional specific conditions or expectations, this could be written in a special clause, individually negotiated and agreed by both parties.
+If you as a landlord have additional specific conditions or expectations, which are reasonable, these can be individually negotiated, written as a special clause, and initialled by both parties.

 2. Inventory plus check-in and check-out reports

-• As a landlord you should not expect to end up in a better position than at the start of the tenancy so be sure to take into account ‘seasonal growth’ when assessing the condition of the garden when the tenancy ends
+- As a landlord you should not expect to end up in a better position than at the start of the tenancy so be sure to consider ‘seasonal growth’ when assessing the condition and differences in the garden when the tenancy ends.
+For more information on ‘seasonal order’ see mydeposits garden maintenance article.

 3. Regular inspections and good communications

 Even if you have a great tenant, routine inspections can help prevent problems from escalating at a later stage.
-Inspections also indicate to your tenant that you care about the property and expect it to be returned in good condition, yet research shows that around 20 percent of landlords don’t inspect outdoor areas at all during mid-term inspections.
-Ideally, your tenant should be present during inspections so that they are made aware of any issues as they arise and in turn, they have the opportunity to raise any concerns with you.
-You must give at least 24 hours’ notice prior to carrying out an inspection.
+Inspections also indicate to your tenant that you care about the property and expect it to be returned in good condition, yet research shows that during periodic inspections, only about 80% of landlords inspect the outdoor areas.
+Ideally, your tenant should be present during inspections so that they become aware of any issues straight away, and in turn, they have the opportunity to raise any concerns with you.
+Please remember that you must give at least 24 hours’ notice before carrying out an inspection.

-Garden maintenance is a common cause of dispute between landlords and their tenants, with around 4,500 disputes adjudicated in the UK each year.
-Often this is due to confusion over who is responsible for the upkeep, or down to poor communication between the two parties relating to damage or changes tenants would like to make.
-Making it clear where tenant responsibility starts and stops is key when it comes to general garden maintenance and avoiding any dispute.
+Each year, garden maintenance is a common cause of end of tenancy issues between landlords and their tenants with around 4,500 formal decisions including a garden maintenance issue.
+This is often due to confusion over who is responsible for the upkeep, or down to poor communication between the two parties relating to deterioration, damage or changes tenants would like to make.
+Making it clear where tenant responsibility starts and stops is key when it comes to general garden maintenance and avoiding any end of tenancy problems.

-Next, we take a look at the three most common garden-related end of tenancy claims and how to reduce the likelihood of these and similar disputes happening in the first place.
+Next, we look at the three most common garden-related end of tenancy claims and how to reduce the likelihood of these and similar issues happening in the first place.

 Issue 1: Shrub, lawn and border upkeep